Requirements for a processing-node quantum repeater on a real-world fiber grid: Double-click model

 \subsection{Model assumptions}

 The double-click protocol is a protocol for heralded entanglement generation on an elementary link.
 First, at each of the two nodes sharing the elementary link (designated A and B), a photon is emitted.
 This photon can be in one of two different photonic modes.
-Here, we will assume these two modes are horizontal and vertical polarization ($\ket H$ and $\ket V$, respectively), but they could just as well be e.g. different temporal modes (``early'' and ``late'').
+For concreteness, we will here assume these two modes are horizontal and vertical polarization ($\ket H$ and $\ket V$, respectively), as is the case for the trapped-ion systems we consider in this work.
+However, depending on the hardware platform that is used, they could just as well be some other modes, e.g., different temporal modes (``early'' and ``late''), as is the case for the color-center systems we consider.
+Our model does not incorporate any effects specific to the type of modes that are used, and therefore the assumption that the modes are polarization modes is made without loss of generality.
 The photon is emitted such that the mode that it is in is maximally entangled with the state of the emitter, i.e. such that the emitter - photon state after emission is (up to normalization) $\ket{0H} + \ket{1V}$.
 Then, the photons emitted at both nodes are sent to a midpoint station.\\

 At the midpoint station, the photons from the two different nodes are interfered on a non-polarizing beam splitter.
 The two output modes are then passed through a polarizing beam splitter, of which each output mode is impinged on a single-photon detector.
 There are thus four single-photon detectors, two corresponding to horizontal polarization, and two corresponding to vertical polarization.
 This setup is illustrated in Figure \ref{fig:double_click_setup}.
 If a single photon is detected at one of the ``horizontal'' detectors and one at the ``vertical'' detectors, assuming photons in the same polarization emitted at different nodes are indistinguishable, the photons are projected on the state $\ket{HV} \pm \ket{VH}$.
 This results in the emitters being in the maximally entangled state $\ket{\Psi^{\pm}} = \ket{01} \pm \ket{10}$.
-The $+$ state is obtained if the two detectors clicking are located behind the same polarizing beam splitter, while the $-$ state is obtained if they are located behind different polarizing beam splitters.\\
+The $+$ state is obtained if the two detectors clicking are located behind the same polarizing beam splitter, while the $-$ state is obtained if they are located behind different polarizing beam splitters.
+Note: if a different type of modes is used, this setup may look slightly different.
+For example, in case temporal modes are used, there is no need for polarizing beam splitters and using only two single-photon detectors is sufficient as the different modes can be distinguished based on the time at which they are detected. \\